 The federal government is divided into three main branches- Legislative, Judicial, and Executive.
 There is an approximate total of 2.8 million civil servants employed in all three branches of the federal government with 2 million of those individuals working under the Executive Branch, the main employer of civil service workers.
 On average, there are 55,000 monthly job openings in federal employment.

-Civil service jobs in the federal government are managed by the OPM (Office of Personnel Management), an independent government agency that advertises job vacancies in the federal government as well as the duties of the position, requirements, and how to apply for the Federal Civil Service Exam.
+Civil service jobs in the federal government are managed by the OPM (Office of Personnel Management), an independent government agency that advertises job vacancies in the federal government as well as the duties of the position, requirements, and how to apply for the federal civil service exam.
 The OPM created USA Hire an online assessment program designed specifically to meet the hiring needs of Government agencies.

 Not all federal positions require a written or computerized government job test.
 Some professional jobs such as nurses, financial analysts, and certain specialists are evaluated based on the candidate’s training and experience.
-However, most federal government positions are competitive - meaning that they do require a Federal Civil Service Exam in which there is an open competition between candidates.
+However, most federal government positions are competitive - meaning that they do require a federal civil service exam in which there is an open competition between candidates.
 Agencies that demand mandatory government career tests include:

 Some government jobs, although they fall under the branch of federal civil service, may require a special federal civil service exam, an exception known as Expected Civil Service.
 Vacancies for expected service agencies are not posted on the OPM’s listing of available positions but on the individual agency websites.
 They set their own qualifications and requirements for available jobs.
 These agencies include:

 Special pathways and opportunities have been made available for students and college graduates who are looking for government employment positions.
-These occupations are directly related to college majors (some that request an academic degree or coursework in a particular area) and require a Federal Civil Service Exam.
+These occupations are directly related to college majors (some that request an academic degree or coursework in a particular area) and require a federal civil service exam.

 Applying for the federal civil service exams is done online through the OPM or the individual agency’s website.
-The Federal Civil Service Exams differ according to the profession the candidate is applying for.
+The federal civil service exams differ according to the profession the candidate is applying for.
 However, since the federal government job tests are created by the OPM, federal exams for the same position are generally identical no matter which state the candidate is being tested in.
-Click here to learn more about Civil Service Exams by profession.
+Click here to learn more about civil service exams by profession.

 Ready for the next step?
 Looking to practice for government exams?
-It's time to prepare with JobTestPrep!
+It's time to prepare with JobTestPrep.
 Our expertly made practice-packs are now available, complete with custom-made government test questions, answers, and detailed explanations to help you efficiently prepare for your federal civil service test.
 Want to get a taste and see what we're all about?
-Try our free Civil Service sample questions.
+Try our free civil service sample questions.

-JobTestPrep offers a civil service all-inclusive pack which gives you 12 months access to all our available Civil Service Prep Packs.
-The Premium Membership gives you the Prep Packs in an organized manner.
+JobTestPrep offers a civil service all-inclusive pack which gives you access to all our available civil service preparation packs.
+The all-inclusive pack gives you the preparation packs in an organized manner.
 The questions are separated by exam, allowing you to study only the material you need instead of learning information that will be of no use to you.